caicindy87/sfo-web-030920/06-intro-to-inheritance/README.md

 * can only inherit from one superclass

+Q: "Favoring (object) composition over inheritance"
+A: Where I can, I would object composition as much as possible, and I would use Classical Inheritance where it makes sense.

+Classical Inheritance (can inherit only from one class) - most classes inherit behavior from other classes

+Object Composition (mix-in many different chunks of code - modules) - get abilites by mixing in reusable code chunks

 Object composition - allows us to "compose" our classes' common behaviors / attributes from chunks of code called "modules".
 Allows us greater flexibility - we can cherry pick chunks of code and insert and remove them easier from classes.

 ------------------------